 The following table shows some of the components.

 The following figure shows the GUI of the SAP system directly after login, here we can clearly identify the enterprise areas covered by SAP ECC.

 This provides more details on Customer Relationship management with respect to SAP.

-SAP CRM supports all phases in which the employees of business communicate and contact customers.
+SAP CRM supports all phases in which the employees of a business communicate and contact customers.